azsk/ADOScanner-docs/11-SDL based local scan/Readme.md

 #### Error message: The remote server returned an error: (401) Unauthorized
 Incase you encounter the error message `Organization not found: Incorrect organization name or you do not have necessary permission to access the organization.
 InvalidOperation: The remote server returned an error: (401) Unauthorized`, this could mean that the logged in identity does not have access to the organization.

-To ensure the tool use the correct identity, you can force the sign-in dialog to appear by setting a variable.
+To ensure the tool use the correct identity, you can force reset the credentials by using "-ResetCredentials" parameter.
 Here's how you can accomplish this:

 ```PowerShell